Check out our Norwegian Bliss review to find out why this new ship provides a great vacation option for your next family cruise.

 NCL promotes “Freestyle Cruising” as one of its key distinguishing factors.
 Basically, there’s not a system of having assigned seatings and table in a main dining room.
 Rather, you have a menu of dining venues to choose from.
 In theory, you go where you want, when you want.

 The Norwegian Bliss has a decent mix of complementary and upcharge options.
 Although reservations aren’t required, they’re recommended if you want to be sure of having your preferred dining experience.

 Norwegian provides a variety of options for booking dinner reservations.
 Supposedly, you could do this pre-boarding, but for some reason, we weren’t able to do that.
 Other options are your in-room television, various interactive screens near every elevator bank, the telephone (by calling room service agent), or in person by visiting the hostess stand of any restaurant, or a specially designated table in the main atrium on Deck 6.

 And, for those who truly like to wing it, the ship has prominent screens posted on Deck 8 (where most of the restaurants were located) that posted current availability for various restaurants.
 So, presumably, you could just wander down to Deck 8 when you got hungry and check out your immediate options.

-The complimentary dining venues included the Garden Cafe Buffet, the Manhattan room (dinner only), Savor, Taste, and the Local Bar and Grill.
+The complimentary dining venues included the Garden Cafe Buffet, the Manhattan Room (dinner only), Savor, Taste, and the Local Bar and Grill.
 The Manhattan Room, Savor and Taste all serve the same menu.
-The Local Bar and Grill serves a very tasty Pub style menu.
+The Local Bar and Grill serve a very tasty Pub style menu.